Films of Japan

 New Era of Japanese Film Industry

-New Japanese directors who appeared in the 1980s include actor Juzo Itami, who directed his first film, The Funeral, in 1984, and achieved critical and box office success with Tampopo in 1985.
-Shinji S?mai, an artistically inclined populist Japanese director who made films like the youth-focused Typhoon Club, and the critically acclaimed Roman porno Love Hotel among others.
+New Japanese Film Directors who appeared in the 1980s include actor Juzo Itami, who directed his first film, The Funeral, in 1984, and achieved critical and box office success with Tampopo in 1985.
+Shinji, an artistically inclined populist Japanese Film Director who made films like the youth-focused Typhoon Club, and the critically acclaimed Roman porno Love Hotel among others.
 Kiyoshi Kurosawa, who would generate international attention beginning in the mid-1990s, made his initial debut with pink films and genre horror.

 Conclusion